 East 63rd Street and Broadway; winterseve.nyc

-Head to FiDi to see New York’s tallest Christmas tree, which stands a whopping 80 feet, just in front of the New York Stock Exchange.
-The tradition of lighting up an evergreen here dates all the way back to 1923, and its particularly pretty location along the slope of the famous road makes it perfect for photos.
-Expect a cluster of people, though: Most tourists do hit this area to strike a pose in front of the iconic bull, and on the way they are sure to stop by this well-lit spruce.
-We recommend going in the evening, when its 500 ornaments are illuminated and the few other humans are merely after-work tipplers on their way home.
+Head to FiDi to see one of New York’s most iconic Christmas trees right in front of the New York Stock Exchange.
+The tradition of lighting up an evergreen here dates back 98 years to 1923, making it one of the oldest in the city.
+It’s at a pretty location along the slope of the famous road, so you’ll still jostle through some groups in the daytime.
+We recommend going in the evening, when its 500 ornaments are illuminated, and the few other humans are merely after-work tipplers on their way home.

 11 Wall St.; nyse.com

 If you’re looking to admire a Christmas tree without freezing your butt off, head to the Medieval Sculpture Hall at the Met.
 There you’ll find a stunning 20-foot blue spruce set against a backdrop of the reja of a Spanish cathedral.
 Admire the 18th-century Neapolitan angels and cherubs that adorn the tree as well as the crèche (nativity scene) at its base.
-You’ll likely be short of space—tourists are no strangers to the popular art mecca—but there’s some solace: New Yorkers can enter the museum for free with proof of residence, whereas out-of-towners will be forking over an admission fee.
+Tourists and locals are no strangers to the popular art mecca, even amid the pandemic, but there’s some solace: New Yorkers can enter the museum for free with proof of residence, whereas out-of-towners will be forking over an admission fee.

 1000 Fifth Ave.; metmuseum.org

-The downtown gathering place might be one of the most festive spots to admire a twinkling evergreen: The park is always swarming with musicians, especially carolers during the holidays, and since most park-goers are locals, you won’t be fighting as many backpacks and cameras to snap your Instagram.
-Hint: Swing by at night for a truly picturesque shot of the tree in front of the marble triumphal arch.
+This downtown gathering place is a truly cheerful spot to admire a twinkling evergreen: The park is always swarming with musicians, especially carolers during the holidays.
+(On Christmas Eve, there’s an annual caroling performance with the Rob Sussman Brass Quartet.)
+Swing by any night for a truly picturesque shot of the tree in front of the marble triumphal arch.
+It’s great for the ‘gram.
 Bonus points if there’s snow.